-[#] All BRE Level 3 and Level 4 subjects of a particular Major or discipline are offered as electives to students of another Major or discipline within the Department, subject to the fulfilment of any pre-requisite or co-requisite requirements and time-table constraints.
+- BRE466 is a 6-credit core subject spanning across from Semester 1 to Semester 2 of Stage 4. - All BRE Level 3 and Level 4 subjects of a particular Major or discipline are offered as electives to students of another Major or discipline within the Department, subject to the fulfilment of any pre-requisite or co-requisite requirements and time-table constraints.
 The following elective subject (E) may be available to students as determined by the Department: